-The proportion of diabetic patients whose most recent HbA1c is in a given range: HbA1c levels less than 7%,7% to 9%, greater than 9%.
+The proportion of diabetic patients whose most recent HbA1c is in a given range: HbA1c levels less than 7%, 7% to 9%, greater than 9% is calculated.

-Data for this section may be obtained from an audit of charts selected through a process of scientific random sampling or through the use of Electronic Health Records whose templates permit the recovery of all records for all patients which fit the sampling profile.
+Data for this section may be obtained from an audit of charts selected through a process of scientific random sampling or through the use of Electronic Health Records whose templates permit the recovery of 100% of the records of the patients which fit the sampling profile.

-For each of the two populations being surveyed very rigid and specific definitions are to be used in order to identify the universe from which the sample will be drawn.
+For each of the two populations being surveyed, very specific definitions are to be used in order to identify the universe from which the sample will be drawn.
 These are described in detail below and must be carefully followed to avoid misreporting findings.
-(Special care must be taken since mistakes in this area may portray a lower quality of care than is actually the case.)